GL551/pyrodeo/doc/index.rst

 sheet and cylindrical and spherical geometries only gravity from the central object is considered.
 Extra physics, as far as it concerns extra source terms, can be added by a user-defined source integration function.
 See the :ref:`Examples` section.
+This function is called once per time step and can also be used for monitoring various quantities (mass, torque on planet, etc.).

 Numerical method
 -------------------------------